A message from us to you during these challenging times

 The Local Authority have also asked us to share our Travel to School Journey Planning Map with you.
 This gives some advice on crossing patrols, parking and walking routes to school.

 We have distributed three previous pieces of Guidance and Expectations prior to the summer holiday:

 Students must arrive at the designated entrance gate and staff will be there to meet them and direct them to their classroom base in the appropriate ‘Learning Zone’.
 Students must wear their school uniform and do not need to bring PE kit on the first day.
-Timetables will be distributed during the first lesson, though students will remain in their base room for the majority of their lessons.
 Students must bring all their equipment and a water bottle.
 They may also wish to bring additional equipment such as coloured pencils and a glue stick as well as their own tissues and hand sanitiser.
 Information on Uniform and the Super 7 can be found on our website: https://www.staffordmanorhighschool.com/uniform

 How to get in touch with us

 During term time, the school office will be open from 8.15am to 3.30pm each week day.
 The latest guidance encourages schools to minimise the number of people that come across the threshold at school to reduce the risks of transmission within the school and community.
 Therefore, if you do have any queries, please contact the main school office via phone or email and we will always aim to return your call within 24 hours.
 If a meeting is required we can meet virtually if necessary.